Security Advisory Description

 whether issues in this advisory affect them.

-These vulnerabilities were addressed in Cerberus FTP Server 11.0.1.
-Administrators are encouraged to upgrade to 11.0.1 or higher as soon as possible.
+These vulnerabilities were addressed in Cerberus FTP Server 11.0.1 and 10.0.18.
+Administrators are encouraged to upgrade to one of these versions or higher as soon as possible.

 Older version of Cerberus FTP Server are no longer maintained and will not be seeing any security or bug fixes.